Wuah/skovde-masterdegree-sg-erasmus-negmood/README.md

 The main goal of the game is to induce a low intensity negative mood able to promote a more "environmental-friendly behaviour"
 The idea behind this project are based on different studies, but everything started from the ones from Forgas J.

-The game is developed in Unity and used both free and pad graphics assets, and that's why currently there is only the executable available.
+The game is developed in Unity and used both free and paid graphics assets, and that's why currently there is only the executable available.

 At least, I hope to release some parts of the code in the near future.